Diabetic neuropathy: Prevention

 Diabetic neuropathy can be largely prevented by maintaining blood glucose levels and lifestyle modifications.
 Enhanced glucose control methods include more frequent subcutaneous insulin administration, continuous insulin infusion, oral antidiabetic agents, while lifestyle modifications may include exercise alone, or in combination with dietary modifications.
 Enhanced glucose control prevents the development of clinical neuropathy and reduces nerve abnormalities in type 1 diabetes, and delays the onset of neuropathy in both types of diabetes.
 However, such methods may increase the likelihood of experiencing a hypoglycemic event, and many of these more aggressive methods require more frequent insulin use which has been associated with excessive risk of falls.

+It is advised for those suffering from type 2 diabetes and diabetic neuropathy to maintain a healthy diet and exercise while also controlling blood glucose levels.
+Weight loss is a healthy interference, and when achieved through diet and exercise, it can slow down the neuropathy's progression.

 Treatment

 Blood glucose management

 Treatment of early manifestations of sensorimotor polyneuropathy involves improving glycemic control.
 Tight control of blood glucose can reverse the changes of diabetic neuropathy if the neuropathy and diabetes are recent in onset.
 This is the primary treatment of diabetic neuropathy that may change the course of the condition as the other treatments focus on reducing pain and other symptoms.